4 practical principles of high-quality database integration tests in Go

 This constraint is achieved by optimistic locking (described in the previous article) and domain constraints (described two articles ago).

-Let’s verify if it is possible to schedule one hour more than once.
-The idea is simple: let’s create 20 goroutines, that we will release in one moment and try to schedule training.
-We expect that exactly one worker should succeed.
+Let’s verify if it’s possible to schedule one hour more than once.
+The idea is simple: create 20 goroutines, release them all at once, and try to schedule training.
+We expect exactly one worker to succeed.

 func testUpdateHour_parallel(t *testing.T, repository hour.Repository) {